syncfusion-content/blazor-docs/blazor/document-editor/how-to/insert-page-number-and-navigate-to-page.md

 You can use [`InsertFieldAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.EditorModule.html#Syncfusion_Blazor_DocumentEditor_EditorModule_InsertFieldAsync_System_String_System_String_) API in Editor module to insert the Page number in current position.
 By default, Page number will insert in Arabic number style.

->Note: Currently, Documenteditor have options to insert page number at current cursor position.
+>Note: Currently, Document Editor have options to insert page number at current cursor position.

 The following example code illustrates how to insert page number in header.